Customers say goodbye and thanks to Macy’s in downtown Seattle

 Expansion and success led to construction in 1928 of a $5 million building at Third Avenue and Pine Street designed by prominent Seattle architect John Graham Sr. After several ownership and name changes the store, by 2004 part of a chain of 50 stores in Washington, Oregon, Idaho and Wyoming, was in 2005 renamed Macy’s.

-“It used to be a grand old department store,” said Julie Davidson, 50, of Belltown, who said she picked up some great buys in the last several years as the store offered sales to draw shoppers.”In the last few years it’s been sales central,” she said, delighted with the $300 Michael Kors leather backpack she said she recently bought for $80.
+“It used to be a grand old department store,” said Julie Davidson, 50, of Belltown, who said she picked up some great buys in the last several years as the store offered sales to draw shoppers.
+“In the last few years it’s been sales central,” she said, delighted with the $300 Michael Kors leather backpack she said she recently bought for $80.

 She found it ironic that Amazon has leased so much of the building’s upper floors.
 “It’s the new way of commerce versus the old way, I’ve lived here 22 years and it’s a really cool building.